-NOTE 3: Developers can avoid collisions by using, for example, a reverse DNS notation formatted identifier uniquely associated with the HbbTV® application or Companion Screen application and its developer.
-Another possible option is to use an assigned HbbTV® organisation id and application id.
+NOTE 3: Developers can avoid collisions by using, for example, a reverse DNS notation formatted identifier uniquely associated with the HbbTV[®] application or Companion Screen application and its developer.
+Another possible option is to use an assigned HbbTV[®] organisation id and application id.
 This could be formatted as organisation id followed by a period "." character followed by an application id, where the ids are written as hex digits.

-The terminal shall support an app-endpoint that is least 1 000 characters in length and which contains any characters permitted in a resource-name by IETF RFC 6455 [40].
+The terminal shall support an app-endpoint of any length from 1 to at least 1 000 characters in length and which contains any characters permitted in a resource-name by IETF RFC 6455 [40].